 Chime offers a feature which enables its account holders to connect their external accounts to the Chime Spending Account by logging into their online accounts.
 The process is simple.
 Select Move Money and tap Transfers.
 A prompt will appear on where consumers may input their other bank account information to link into their Spending Account.

 Chime allows transfer fees of $200 a day and $1,000 a month, which will be available within five business days.
 Moreover, it supports a variety of external accounts including Wells Fargo, Bank of America, US Bank, Citi, PNC Banks, and Capital One 360.

-Getting an alert from the bank will aid the consumers to keep track of their transactions and account balance.
-It will prevent the account holders from making transactions which can lead to unintended overdrafts.
+Enrolling in daily alerts from your bank will help you keep track of your transactions and account balances.
+It will prevent you from making transactions that can lead to unintended overdrafts.

-The Chime mobile app will notify users immediately of transactions made on their accounts.
+Chime’s mobile app notifies members immediately of transactions made on their accounts.